 "The expectation of us is to give absolutely everything from the first matchday to secure survival," said summer signing Gentner, who experienced first-hand what Union’s one-for-all and all-for-one mentality can achieve as captain of the VfB Stuttgart side relegated at their hands in the play-offs.

 "There are seven or eight sides who will be fighting to stay up and targeting survival.
 For Union, there can be no other target."

 4) Solid defence - just ask Dortmund!

-More impressive is the fact that in the last three seasons they have twice caused Dortmund serious trouble in the DFB Cup.
-A penalty shootout was their downfall in the 2016/17 campaign, while it took a 121st minute Marco Reus spot-kick to knock them out last season after they had twice come from behind in 90 minutes.
+Then again, Union have a habit of putting the frighteners up Dortmund.
+In 2016/17, they took BVB to penalties in the DFB Cup round of 16, while it took a 121st-minute Marco Reus spot-kick to knock them out last term after they had twice come from behind in 90 minutes.

-In both performances Union left it all out on the pitch and they'd have come away with two points against BVB had they been league matches.
-The key now is maintaining that over the course of 34 Bundesliga matchdays.
+In both performances Union left it all out on the pitch, just as they did on Matchday 3.
+The key now is maintaining that over the course of the remaining 31 Bundesliga fixtures.

 5) History on their side

 Considering 18 of the 25 newly promoted teams have survived their first season since the reintroduction of the relegation/promotion play-off in the 2008/09 campaign, there’s precedent for Union beating the drop.